Redesigning the AttitudeLive Website for Accessibility

 The Challenge

-AttitudeLive aims to create a responsive website that aligns with its values and offerings to the community, but the current website needs to be updated and reflect AttitudeLive's creative expertise.
-Additionally, it seeks to solidify its position as the leading source for disability information, discussion and thought leadership in New Zealand, increasing community participation and engagement.
+AttitudeLive aims to create a responsive website that aligns with its values and offerings to the community.
+However, we must update the website to reflect AttitudeLive's creative expertise.
+Additionally, it seeks to solidify its position as the leading source for disability information, discussion, and thought leadership in New Zealand, increasing community participation and engagement.

 The Solution